michael-pruglo/aesthetics/README.md

 ## TODO

+- learn how to convert webp and other unsupported formats right with yt-dlp

 - improve performance
 - learn to predict rating
 - scrape web for new media, predict ratings and show the most promising candidates